Gerhardt Katsch: After the Second World War

 During October 1946 Gerhardt Katsch received the offer of a planned professorial teaching chair for Internal Medicine at the University of Mainz.
 Between 1945 and 1949 the western two thirds of Germany was divided into four large military occupation zones.
 Greifswald was administered as part of the Soviet occupation zone while Mainz was part of the American zone.
 To the extent that there was any discussion of what would come after military administration, the assumption was that in the distant future the occupation zones would be merged into a single rehabilitated German state which Moscow was determined should be part of Soviet sponsored eastern Europe and Washington was determined should be part of U.S. sponsored western Europe.
 For some of the more thoughtful commentators it may already have been apparent that compromise might become necessary.
 Four years later Mainz would become part of “West Germany” while Greifswald would be in “East Germany”.
 Approximately two weeks after receiving the offer from Mainz, Katsch turned it down.
 (Note: Information on the Mainz job offer comes, in the first instance, from Katsch's subsequently published diary entries for 12 and 26 October 1946.
 Neither the diaries nor the subsequent sources that quote from them spell out why he turned the offer down, however.)
 After 1949 the implicit decision to remain in Greifswald turned out to have been a decision to spend his later years as a citizen of East Germany.
-There was also a plan by the University of Berlin medical department to appoint Katsch as successor to his old teacher, Gustav von Bergmann, at the Charité.
-Von Bergmann had switched to Munich, in the American zone, in 1946 and it was foreseen that Katsch's installation in his place at Berlin would take place at the start of 1947.
+There was also a plan by the Friedrich Wilhelm University of Berlin medical department to appoint Katsch as successor to his old teacher, Gustav von Bergmann, at the Charité.
+Von Bergmann had switched to the Ludwig-Maximilians-Universität München, in the American zone, in 1946 and it was foreseen that Katsch's installation in his place at Berlin would take place at the start of 1947.
 The appointment was nevertheless delayed, and according to Katsch's own report of the matter, during May 1947 he received a rejection from the Dean of the Medical Faculty at Berlin, however.
 (Note: Information on the negotiations concerning a possible move to Berlin to take charge at the university's the Charité hospital comes, in the first instance, from Katsch's own 1947 diary entries of 19 January, 9 and 19 February and 5 May.
 There are hints of growing doubts on both sides as negotiations progressed.
 Katsch became increasingly uneasy about working conditions and living conditions in post-war Berlin, when compared to the situation he already enjoyed in Greifswald, where war damage to the buildings and physical infrastructure had been far less intense.
 From eliptical references in the rejection letter of May 1947 he also inferred that university administrators and others with whom he would be liaising were conscious of doubts on the part of their military overlords about his own past - probably in relation to his former membership of the NSDAP - which they felt disinclined or unable to discuss openly with him.
 (The hospital had ended up in the Soviet occupation zone; though there can be no guarantee that equivalent scruples might not have been in the background over an equivalent appointment in one of Berlin's western sectors.))